The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Modeling Continuous Transaction Sequencing

 The main benefit of this approach is that it enables the continuity of execution without major changes to the problem structure.
 The model remains the same, barring the required addition of new hard-coded transactions that represent objects and workers not being free at the start of the round.
 This allows us to handle sequencing of each block as an independent combinatorial problem and additionally enables varying system parameters, such as $d$, $m$ or $\sigma$, dynamically based on the demand.

-\subsection{Fair ordering}
+\subsection{Fair Ordering}

-Applying the sequencing step requires completely reordering transactions.
-A strictly opposite approach would be to instead focus on maintaining an order of transactions closely aligned with the order in which they have been submitted to the mempool, called fair ordering \cite{kelkar2023themisbatch, zhang2020byzantinepompetimestamp}.
-We extend our model to include this constraint in order to measure its impact on the performance.
+So far, our formalization of sequencing can arbitrarily reorder transactions.
+A strictly opposite approach would enforce fair ordering~\cite{kelkar2023themisbatch,zhang2020byzantinepompetimestamp,segalini2026tilikum,putnik2026herring} and focus on maintaining an order of transactions closely aligned with the order in which they have been submitted to the mempool.
+We extend our continuous sequencing model to include this constraint in order to measure its impact on the performance.